arc64/www.tecks.co.nz/data-processing/4a-data-before-copy/Origin/Importantlearningandteachingevents/Functionalsequencesoflearninginteractions/Promptingandpromptfadingsequences/Thenumberofresponsespromptedatonetime/index.md

 ---
+has_children: false
 layout: default
+nav_order: 3
-title: "The number of responses prompted at one time
+title: 'The number of responses prompted at one time '
-"
-nav_order: Thenumberofresponsespromptedatonetime
-has_children: false
 ---
 # The number of responses prompted at one time